 - Cut the power to your heater.

 - Pull out the filter and tilt it toward the light.
 If you can’t notice light through it, get a new one.

 - Put in the new filter with the arrow pointing toward the heater to avoid damage.

-Flat filters need to be replaced monthly, while pleated filters should work about three months.
-You may also use a washable filter that you can use for about 10 years.
+Flat filters need to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you might have to put in a new filter sooner.

 To make the procedure easier down the line, draw with a permanent marker on your furnace exterior or ductwork to show the airflow direction and filter size.

 Also known as drain pans, condensate pans capture water your heating system draws from the air.

 If moisture is seeping out of your heating system or its pan is overflowing, try these steps.

 - If your pan contains a drain (look for a PVC pipe), double-check that it isn’t full.
 If it requires draining, use a special pan-cleaning tablet you can buy at home improvement or hardware shops.